PostStack vs Resend: Which Email API Should You Choose?

 html: '<h1>Welcome!</h1>',

-});Both ship TypeScript SDKs and webhook payloads with the same event vocabulary (delivered, bounced, opened, clicked, complained).
+});Both ship TypeScript SDKs with the same event vocabulary on webhooks (delivered, bounced, opened, clicked, complained, unsubscribed).
+Migration in practice is a find-and-replace plus an env var rotation.

 When to pick each

-Pick Resend if you're all-in on React Email, you're a US-based team without EU data concerns, and the extra $15/month at 10,000 sends isn't a factor.
+Pick Resend if you're all-in on React Email, you're a US team without an EU residency requirement, and the extra ~$15/month at 10,000 sends isn't worth thinking about.

-Pick PostStack if you want the same clean API at a fraction of the cost, EU data residency, real mailboxes, and features like DMARC reporting and workflow automation without paying enterprise prices.
+Pick PostStack if you want the same clean API at a lower price band, EU data residency, real mailboxes, and DMARC parsing without an enterprise contract.

 Migrating from Resend

-If you're already on Resend the migration is about an hour's work — the SDK is a drop-in replacement.
-See the Resend migration guide for the exact steps, or start on the free plan and try PostStack side-by-side.
+The SDK is a drop-in.
+See the Resend migration guide for the exact steps, or start on the free plan to run PostStack alongside Resend before switching.